ZachWunder/PingPongTrackerInterview/README.md

 ## To start development:
 `cd backend && AWS_PROFILE={profile} npm start -- --stage {stage}`

+After backend has finished: Set the `aws_appsync_apiKey` key property in `src/aws-exports.js` to the Appsync API key.
+This can be found in the AWS console -> Appsync -> Settings
 `cd frontend && npm run dev`

 ## Deployment
+`AWS_PROFILE={profile} npm run deploy --  --stage {stage}` Once finished deploying, set API key like in development and re-deploy.

+## Testing Strategy
+I didn't have time to implement testing.
+On the backend, I would create unit tests around `services/api.ts`.
+I would also setup an integration test suite to run the GraphQL queries on a live deployment.
+On the frontend, I like to use synthetic monitoring on a dev deployment.
+In production, I would use something like Datadog for monitoring (Error Tracking and Real User Monitoring).

 ## Limitations
 - Only supports 250 players.
 Can easily add pagination on the backend and a "load more results" button on the front-end to fix this.